 I am sooo excited to finally be sharing this post- It’s a long one, but I promise it’s worth it!
-First take a tour inside my dollhouse’s bright and colorful makeover and then check out my guides for a collection of the very best houses, families, furniture, and accessories to create your own!
+First take a tour inside my DIY dollhouse’s bright and colorful makeover.
+Next, scroll down to check out my shoppable guides below for a collection of the very best houses, families, furniture, and accessories to create your own!

 For reference, this is the interior “before”, it’s the Hearth and Hand Wooden Dollhouse (it goes in and out of stock pretty frequently; if it’s gone, just keep an eye on it or sign up for a restock notification).